berto/berto.com/docs/gadgets.md

 - [Anker](https://anker.com): for chargers and powerbanks.
 I got a bunch of stuff from Anker.
 - [Garmin](https://garmin.com): professional smart watches.
 I don't own one.
 - [Withings](https://withings.com): smart watches that look good, with lots of cool sensors and batteries that run for weeks.
 Other health products like smart scales etc. I don't own one yet, though i've been tempted often.
-- [Remarkable](https://remarkable.com): eink book readers that are stlyish and modern and nice.
+- [Remarkable](https://remarkable.com): eInk book readers that are stlyish and modern and nice.
 I don't own one, but i've played with them quite some times, and this is a nice machine for reading and jotting notes.

 Sports equipment
 - [TechnoGym](https://technogym.com): home and professional gym equipment.
 I own and like a MyRun treadmill and a Bench.